wudongming97/wudongming97.github.io/_pages/about.md

 # About Me
 I will join in  Multimedia Lab (MMLab) at Chinese University of Hong Kong as a Postdoctoral Fellow, working with Prof. Xiangyu Yue.

-In 2025.06, I received my PhD degree in Department of Computer Science, BIT, advised by <a href="https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en">Prof. Jianbing Shen</a>.
+In 2025.06, I received my PhD degree in Department of Computer Science, Beijing Institute of Technology, advised by <a href="https://scholar.google.com/citations?user=_Q3NTToAAAAJ&hl=en">Prof. Jianbing Shen</a>.
+In 2019.06, I recevied my Bachelor degree from the Class of Xu at the same university.

-From 2025.02 to 2025.06, I am a research intern at start-up DexMal, supervised by <a href="https://scholar.google.com.hk/citations?user=pF9KA1sAAAAJ&hl=zh-CN">Yingfei Liu</a> and <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a>.

-From 2024.09 to 2025.01, I am a visiting student at MBZUAI, supervised by <a href="https://mbzuai.ac.ae/study/faculty/rao-muhammad-anwer/">Prof. Rao Muhammad Anwer</a> and <a href="https://sites.google.com/view/fahadkhans">Prof. Fahad Shahbaz Khan</a>.

-From 2022.06 to 2024.08, I am a research intern at Foundation model group in MEGVII, supervised by <a href="https://scholar.google.com.hk/citations?user=YI0sRroAAAAJ&hl=zh-CN">Tiancai Wang</a> and <a href="https://scholar.google.com/citations?user=yuB-cfoAAAAJ&hl=zh-CN&oi=ao">Xiangyu Zhang</a>.

-From 2021.05 to 2022.05, I was a research intern at Inception Institute of Artificial Intelligence, supervised by <a href="https://xingpingdong.github.io/">Xingping Dong</a> and <a href="https://scholar.google.com/citations?user=z84rLjoAAAAJ&hl=zh-CN&oi=ao">Prof. Ling Shao</a>.

-In 2019.06, I recevied my Bachelor degree from the Class of Xu, Beijing Institute of Technology (BIT).

-My current research interests lie in vision-language learning, multimodal large language models (LLMs), and embodied agents.
+My current research interests lie in **vision-language learning, multimodal large language models (MLLMs), and embodied agents**.
 (1) During my graduate studies, I focused on building intelligent perception models that understand visual and linguistic information.
 (2) More recently, I’ve been exploring decision-making systems capable of actively interacting with both humans and dynamic environments.
 Ultimately, my goal is to develop human-like agents that can perceive real-world environments and make autonomous decisions, moving us closer to achieving artificial general intelligence (AGI).
 Two articles that have deeply inspired my thinking are [The Bitter Lesson](https://www.cs.utexas.edu/~eunsol/courses/data/bitter_lesson.pdf) and [The Second Half](https://ysymyth.github.io/The-Second-Half/).